Summer Keown

 Practicing how to get over rejection

-Unless you have skin as thick as an overpass, none of us receives rejections and steps away completely unaffected.
+Unless you have skin as thick as an overpass, none of us receives rejection and steps away completely unaffected.
 Nor should we aspire to.
 Writers feel deeply; it’s why we’re so good a weaving our emotions into our work.

 So, this is how to get over rejection: Go ahead and feel whatever you feel.
 Cry, eat some comfort food, go for a run.
 Breathe in, breathe out, and then?
 Get back to work.
 Whatever you do, do not give up.

 We’ve all heard anecdotes about famous authors who got rejections before being published.
 They never gave up but kept going, eventually publishing to great acclaim.
 Stephen King, Samuel Beckett, and Madeleine L’Engle are just a few well-known examples of writers who received multiple rejections before a publisher finally took a chance on them.
-When it comes to acceptance, all you need is one.

-I once took a class with poet Megan Falley who encouraged her students to amass one hundred rejections – an awe-inspiring number.
+I once took a class with poet Megan Falley who encouraged her students to amass one hundred rejections.
+An awe-inspiring number.
 It seems insurmountable, but somehow, the immensity of that number is freeing.
 To get to that number, we must keep going.
 Keep writing, keep revising, keep submitting.

 How to use rejection to your advantage